portdeveloper/portdeveloper.github.io/_posts/2024-03-21-building-your-first-erc20.md

 ## Building our erc20 token step by step

 Now let's build our token piece by piece.
-We'll use Remix - a browser-based IDE that's perfect for writing and testing Ethereum smart contracts.
+We'll use [Remix](https://remix.ethereum.org/#) - a browser-based IDE that's perfect for writing and testing Ethereum smart contracts.

-> **💡 Quick Setup:** Head over to [remix.ethereum.org](https://remix.ethereum.org/#), create a new file called `ERC20.sol` in the contracts section, and let's start coding!
+> **💡 Quick Setup:** Head over to [remix.ethereum.org](https://remix.ethereum.org/#), create a new file called `MyExtremelySimpleToken.sol` in the contracts section, and let's start coding!

 ### Step 1: Setting up the basic structure